 A typical crop which you can harvest during autumn is pumpkins!
 So make sure to include them in your fall wreath!
 Try finding small pumpkins for this craft.
 Combine the small pumpkins with an array of seasonal flowers.
 Again, we suggest using artificial flowers for this idea.
 This will prevent your flowers from wilting before you want to take your wreath off your door!
 You might also add foliage of leaves to your wreath, for a true autumn vibe.
 Use a glue gun to attach everything to your wreath and to ensure that nothing falls off!

 9. Time for Trick or Treat – Happy Halloween

 With the arrival of autumn comes a few favourite holidays as well.
 These include Halloween and Thanksgiving.
-If you are getting ready for Halloween, the spookiest event of the year, make sure to create a wreath for this holiday!
+If you are getting ready for Halloween, the spookiest event of the year, make sure to create a Halloween decoration!
 Use strips of burlap, ribbons and straw to create your wreath.
 You can also include some small pumpkins, attaching them with a glue gun to the rest of the wreath.
 Then place a cut-out picture of a pumpkin in the middle of the wreath.
 Attach the words “Happy Halloween” to it.

 10. A Foliage of Fall Leaves – Fall Wreath Ideas

 If you are looking for a cheap and easy way to create a wreath for autumn, you might have just found it!
 Collect leaves from a park or forest nearby and stick them onto a foam ring.
 You should try choosing as many coloured leaves as possible.
 Green, red, yellow, orange and brown leaves will take your wreath to a whole new level.
 This foliage of fall leaves will look beautiful on your front door for the season, so if you are into DIY crafts, make sure to try this out!

 11. Add Some Pumpkins – A Natural Touch